Generating Sentences by Editing Prototypes

-Practically, marginalization over $x'$ makes our model attend to training examples based on similarity of output sequences, while retrieval models attend to examples based on similarity of the input sequences.
+Practically, marginalization over $x'$ makes our model attend to training examples based on similarity of \emph{output sequences}, while prior retrieval models attend to examples based on similarity of the \emph{input sequences}.

 In terms of generation techniques that capture semantics, the sentence variational autoencoder (SVAE) \cite{bowman2016continuous} is closest to our work in that it attempts to impose semantic structure on a latent vector space.
 However, the SVAE's latent vector is meant to represent the entire sentence, whereas the neural editor's latent vector represents an edit.
 Our results from \refsec{edit-results} suggest that local variation over edits is easier to model than global variation over sentences.